Best Mac Calendar Apps in 2026: 11 Apps Tested and Ranked

 Quick answer: The best Mac calendar app depends on what you need beyond Apple Calendar's basics.
 Here are the top picks:

-Notion Calendar โ best free option for Notion users (free)
+Notion Calendar — best free third-party calendar, especially for Notion users (free)

 Here are the eight best Mac calendar apps in 2026, compared on what actually matters.